-I am a social and intellectual historian with a special focus on Continental Europe.
-Teaching, writing, and NGO work has taken me across the globe and this site is an effort to try to draw together the many strands and to make it accessible to those interested in learning more, partnering, and taking these ideas and projects further.
+Research, teaching, running an NGO, and founding a data analytics startup has taken me across the globe and this site is an effort to try to draw together the many strands and to make my work more accessible to those interested in learning more, partnering, and taking these ideas and projects further.

 I have served in a number of leadership capacities in academia, business, and non-profits and have pioneered the application of data-driven methods to reduce and prevent religion-related violence.
 This varied existence has led me to lead something of a double life in and outside of academia.
 Currently, I am Research Faculty at the Program on Human Flourishing in the Institute for Quantiative Social Science at Harvard University.
 From 2019-2022 I was an Alexander von Humboldt Research Fellow at the Humboldt-Universität zu Berlin.
 Before coming to Harvard, I held a permanent research post at the Institute for Religion and Critical Inquiry at Australian Catholic University.
 Before that, I was the Associate Director of the Initiative on Religion, Politics and Conflict at the University of Virginia, and held fellowships at the Université Paris – Sorbonne (as Fernand Braudel Postdoctoral Fellow) and Yale.